Skip to content

 • Net score is upvotes minus downvotes.
 Both counts are visible on detail pages.

-• Voting works across all five entity types.
-A persona, a tone, an output, a constraint, and a prompt can all be voted on.
+• Voting works across all six entity types.
+A persona, a tone, an output, a constraint, a prompt, and a collection can all be voted on.

 • You can also vote on comments, which drives the Highest Rated sort order in the comment list.